pymc-devs/pymc-examples/myst_nbs/time_series/Forecasting_with_structural_timeseries.myst.md

         ),
         color="cyan",
     )
-    idata_preds.predictions.yhat_fut.mean(["chain", "draw"]).plot(ax=axs[2], color="cyan")
+    idata_preds.predictions.yhat_fut.mean(["chain", "draw"]).plot(
+        ax=axs[2], color="cyan", label="Predicted Mean Realisation"
+    )
+    axs[2].scatter(
+        x=idata_ar["constant_data"]["t"],
-    axs[2].scatter(x=idata_ar["constant_data"]["t"], y=idata_ar["constant_data"]["y"], color="k")
+        y=idata_ar["constant_data"]["y"],
+        color="k",
+        label="Observed Data",
+    )
     axs[2].set_title("Posterior Predictions Plotted", fontsize=20)
     axs[2].axvline(np.max(idata_ar["constant_data"]["t"]), color="black")
+    axs[2].legend()
+    axs[2].set_xlabel("Time in Days")
+    axs[0].set_xlabel("Time in Days")
     az.plot_ppc(idata_ar, ax=axs[1])

 plot_fits(idata_ar, idata_preds)
 ```

 Here we can see that although the model converged and ends up with a reasonable fit to the existing the data, and a **plausible  projection** for future values.
-However, we have set the prior specification very poorly in allowing an absurdly broad range of values due to the kind of compoudning logic of the auto-regressive function.
+However, we have set the prior specification very poorly in allowing an absurdly broad range of values due to the kind of compounding logic of the auto-regressive function.
 For this reason it's very important to be able to inspect and tailor your model with prior predictive checks.

+Secondly, the mean forecast fails to capture any long lasting structure, quickly dying down to a stable baseline.
+To account for these kind of short-lived forecasts, we can add more structure to our model, but first, let's complicate the picture.

 ## Complicating the Picture